Extreme Fire Behavior – I

 - Sudden calm.

-- High clouds moving fast in direction different from surface wind.
+- High clouds moving fast in a direction that is different from surface wind.

 - Predicted Haines Index of 5 and 6 in those areas where this level is a good indicator of atmospheric instability.